PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Approach

 \subsection{Prompt Refinement}

-After the validation step, if the exploit is not valid and the maximum number of refinements is not exceeded, \name{} refines the prompt to generate a new candidate exploit. \name{} uses a set of refiners that provide static or dynamic information to the LLM to help it generate a valid exploit.
+After the validation step, if the exploit is not valid, \name{} refines the prompt to generate a new candidate exploit. \name{} uses a set of refiners that provide static or dynamic information to the LLM to help it generate a valid exploit.